The hanging chain problem in the sphere and in the hyperbolic plane: The hanging chain problem in the sphere

+where $\lambda\in\r$.
+The second integral of $\mathcal{E}_S[\gamma]$ is a Lagrange multiplier because in the variational problem all curves have the same length.

-\begin{definition} A critical point of $\mathcal{E}_S$ is called a {\it spherical $\alpha$-catenary}. \end{definition}
+\begin{definition} A critical point of $\mathcal{E}_S$ is called a {\it spherical catenary}. \end{definition}

-Since spherical $\alpha$-catenaries will appear as solutions of a prescribed curvature problem, it is necessary to have a suitable expression for the curvature of a curve in $\s^2$.
+Before to find the critical points of $\mathcal{E}_S$, we will obtain a suitable expression for the curvature of a curve in $\s^2$.
 Here the curvature is understood to be the geodesic curvature $\kappa_s$ of $\gamma$ in $\s^2$.
-The sign of $\kappa_s$ depends on the orientation of $\s^2$.
-We will assume that this orientation is the unit normal vector $N$ of $\s^2$ is $N(p)=-p$, $p\in\s^2$.
+The sign of $\kappa_s$ depends on the orientation of $\s^2$ which will be $N(p)=-p$, $p\in\s^2$.
 In such a case,

-Concerning objective T1, we have the following result.
+Related to the objective T1, we have the following result.